Duchy of Saxony: Henry the Lion

-Between 1175 and 1181 Henry was charged with several accusations, such as violating the honour of the realm (honor imperii), breach of the peace, and treason.
-Because by following the summons to the Hoftag, Henry would've acknowledge the charges as rightful, he refused all of them.
-In 1181 he was ultimately stripped of his titles.
+Between 1175 and 1181, Henry was charged with several accusations, such as violating the honour of the realm (honor imperii), breach of the peace, and treason.
+If he were to follow the summons to the Hoftag, Henry would've acknowledge the charges as rightful, and therefore refused all summons.
+In 1181, he was ultimately stripped of his titles.
 Unwilling to give up without a fight, Henry already had dealt the first blow in 1180 against the city of Goslar, which he had coveted for several years already.
 During the following war, Henry's domestic policy and the treatment of his vassals proved fatal, and his power quickly crumbled.

-In 1182 Henry the Lion ultimately went into Exile, joining the court of his father-in-law, Henry II of England.
-Following the death of his wife and the Emperor participating in the Third Crusade Henry returned to Brunswick in 1189 and briefly tried to regain the lost lands.
-After several setbacks Henry made peace with Barbarossa's son and heir, King Henry VI, Holy Roman Emperor.
+In 1182, Henry the Lion ultimately went into exile, joining the court of his father-in-law, Henry II of England.
+Following the death of his wife and also of the Emperor, the latter while participating in the Third Crusade, Henry returned to Brunswick in 1189 and briefly tried to regain the lost lands.
+After several setbacks, Henry made peace with Barbarossa's son and heir, King Henry VI, Holy Roman Emperor.

 The ancient stem duchy of Saxony was partitioned in some dozens of territories of imperial immediacy by Barbarossa, and ceased to exist.
-The western part was split in several minor counties and bishoprics, and the newly formed Duchy of Westphalia.
-In the east, the Ascanians, the Welf's old rivals, finally gained a, severely belittled, Duchy of Saxony, occupying only the easternmost, comparably small territories along the river Elbe around Lauenburg upon Elbe and around Wittenberg upon Elbe.
+The western part was split amongst several minor counties and bishoprics, as well as the newly formed Duchy of Westphalia.
+In the east, the Ascanians, the Welf's old rivals, finally gained a severely belittled Duchy of Saxony, occupying only the easternmost, comparably small, territories along the river Elbe around Lauenburg upon Elbe and around Wittenberg upon Elbe.
 Limiting the lands the Ascanians gained along with the ducal title to these eastern territories caused the migration of the name Saxony from north-western Germany to the location of the modern Free State of Saxony.

-The deposed ducal House of Welf could maintain its allodial possessions, which did not remain part of the Duchy of Saxony after the enfeoffment of the Ascanians.
+The deposed ducal House of Welf could maintain its allodial possessions, which did not remain as part of the Duchy of Saxony after the enfeoffment of the Ascanians.
 The Welf possessions were elevated to the Duchy of Brunswick-Lüneburg (also Brunswick and Lunenburg) in 1235.
 This duchy continued to use the old Saxon coat-of-arms showing the Saxon Steed in argent on gules, while the Ascanians adopted for the younger Duchy of Saxony their family colours, a barry of ten, in sable and or, covered by a crancelin of rhombs bendwise in vert, symbolising the Saxon dukedom.